 Nonetheless, the phone offers a decent user experience along with respectable battery life.
 The only issue is that it lasts a little less than a complete work day, which can be an issue if you need to use your phone on the commute home from work.

-The selfie feature works just as its supposed to with the artificial intelligence component smoothing out imperfections and brightening your skin.
-Unlike the Vivo V9, the Oppo F7 doesn't over do it to make you look plastic-y or over processed.
+The selfie feature works just as it's supposed to with the AI component smoothing out imperfections and brightening your skin.
+Unlike the Vivo V9, the Oppo F7 doesn't make you look plastic-y or over processed.